cyclus/cyclus.github.com/source/cep/cep3.rst

 Once the file is generated it must be put onto rackspace.

+**Update Gtest:** We include a copy of the fused Gtest source code within our source tree located in the ``tests/GoogleTest`` directory.
+To keep up with Gtest's natural evolution cycle, please download the latest release of Google Tests and follow `the fused source directions here`_.
+If we go too long without doing this, it could be very painful to update.

 Document History
 ================
 This document is released under the CC-BY 3.0 license.